MP 8x6/3.5x3 / N38 - neodymium magnet

 - The ability for precise shaping and customization to specific needs – neodymium magnets can be produced in various forms and dimensions, which amplifies their universality in usage.

-- Wide application in modern technologies – are used in computer drives, electric drive mechanisms, medical equipment and very highly developed apparatuses.
+- Wide application in advanced technologically fields – are used in computer drives, electric drive mechanisms, medical devices and other modern machines.

 Disadvantages of neodymium magnets:

-- Health risk to health from tiny fragments of magnets are risky, if swallowed, which becomes significant in the context of child safety.
-Furthermore, tiny parts of these magnets can hinder the diagnostic process when they are in the body.
+- Possible danger associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+Furthermore, small elements of these devices can hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.